 Contributions are payable by participating employers on a monthly basis, due in arrears by the 7th working day of the following month.
-During 2017/2018, 93% of contributions were received by the due date.
+During 2018/2019, 92% of contributions were received by the due date.
+The cash flows shown above include the payment, and subsequent recovery, of compensatory added years benefits which are excluded from the statement of accounts.